 Welcome to Week 28!
-If you haven’t noticed already, growth in the third trimester can be a little uneven—both for you and your baby.
-Some weeks it might seem like not much is changing, only to have a big growth week next week.
-But don’t worry!
-As long as you’re gaining a healthy amount of weight and your baby is continuing to grow, this is nothing to worry about.
-Remember, every pregnancy is unique and every baby grows at a different pace.
-So you’re not following exactly the same plan as friends or relatives (or even previous pregnancies)?
-No big deal!
+If you haven’t already noticed, growth in the third trimester can be a little uneven, both for you and your baby.
+Some weeks it may seem like not a lot has changed, other weeks you will experience a noticeable growth spurt in a matter of days.
+As long as you are gaining a healthy amount of weight and your baby is continuing to grow, this is nothing to worry about.
+Remember, every pregnancy is unique and every baby grows at a different rate, so not following the exact same growth pattern as friends, relatives, or even previous pregnancies, is entirely normal.

-If you’re wondering if you’re finally in the third trimester, the answer is yes.
-Not everyone agrees on exactly when the trimester breaks occur—some sources say the third trimester begins in Week 27.
-Others in Week 28.
-Whatever the source, by this time there’s no question you’re in the final third of your pregnancy.
+Not everyone agrees on exactly when the trimester breaks occur; some sources say the third trimester begins in week 27, others in week 28.
+However, now that you have reached week 28, there is no doubt that you have entered the final third of your pregnancy.

-At this point, you are still likely having monthly visits with your healthcare provider.
-During these visits, your doctor will be testing for a number of issues, including gestational diabetes, preeclampsia, group-B streptococcus infection, and ABO blood type testing, among others.
-You will probably also be counseled to start doing kick counts, in which you count the number of kicks you feel in a certain time period.
+At this point, you are likely to still be having monthly visits with your doctor or midwife.
+During these visits, your healthcare provider will be testing for a number of issues, including gestational diabetes, preeclampsia and group-B streptococcus infection.
+ABO blood type testing may also be performed around now.
+Your doctor may suggest you start doing ‘kick counts’, whereby you count the number of times you feel your baby move in a certain time period.

-Many mums-to-be enjoy this vivid dream life—others find it upsetting.
-If you’re one of the mums who isn’t enjoying your dreams, try keeping a dream journal and finding a trusted friend or confidant to talk to so you can work out whether there are any specific issues that are provoking your dreams.
+Some mums-to-be enjoy having vivid dreams that they can remember, others find it upsetting or unsettling.
+If you are finding your dreams a little difficult to manage, try keeping a dream journal and/or find a trusted friend or confidant to talk to so you can work out whether there are any specific issues that are provoking your dreams.

-Your baby’s fetal age is now 26 weeks.
-The baby is probably somewhere between 2.25 and 2.5 pounds and about 15 inches long from the tip of his or her to the tips of the toes.
-If your baby were a vegetable, they’d be a decent-sized eggplant, and your formerly skinny baby is starting to pack on the fat now.
+Your baby’s foetal age is now 26 weeks.
+The baby is probably somewhere between 1 and 1.1 KG and about 38cm long from the top of their head to the tips of their toes.
+If your baby were a vegetable, they’d be a decent-sized aubergine (eggplant), and he or she is starting to fill out and look less skinny.

-Speaking of dreams, you may not be the only one whose mind is racing during periods of sleep.
+On the subject of dreams, you may not be the only one whose mind is racing during periods of sleep.
 Researchers believe that a baby at 28 weeks gestation is fully capable of dreaming.
-Right around now, the brain takes a major developmental leap forward.
-The surface of the brain is starting to form the wrinkles and grooves on the surface, and the brain size is expanding.
-All of this neurological development means your baby is also probably have some active dreaming—perhaps of the only things he or she knows: your voice and heartbeat, the sound of your partner’s and siblings voices, and the hazy light that sometimes filters into their world.
+Around now, the brain takes a major developmental leap forward.
+The surface of the brain is starting to form its characteristic wrinkles and grooves, and it is increasing in size.
+All of this neurological development means that your baby is probably experiencing some pretty vivid dreams of their own, focused around the sounds they hear and the hazy light that sometimes filters into their world.

-“Most providers agree that if you feel your baby move 10 times in 2 hours, your baby is good to go.”
+“Most healthcare providers agree that feeling your baby move 10 times in 2 hours is a good indicator that all is well.”

 Powered by Bundoo®